ai4co/rl4co/docs/content/api/models/common/transductive.md

 !!! tip
-    You may refer to the definition of `inductive vs transductive RL <https://en.wikipedia.org/wiki/Transduction_(machine_learning)>`.
+    You may refer to the definition of [inductive vs transductive RL](https://en.wikipedia.org/wiki/Transduction_(machine_learning)) .
 In inductive RL, we train to generalize to new instances.
 In transductive RL we train (or finetune) to solve only specific ones.

 ## Base Transductive Model